Khthonian/Calculator/README.md

 # Calculator

 ## What Does It Do?
-This work-in-progress calculator is designed to allow basic operations:
+This calculator is designed to allow basic operations:
 - Addition
 - Subtraction
 - Multiplication